bakcay/netgsm/README.md

 You do not need to edit app.php if you are using laravel 7+,
-- "7- Versions are not supported."
+- "laravel 7 or lower versions are not supported."

 Edit .env file parameters below